A Barbecue Maven’s Search For Quality Stainless Steel

-It’s a well known fact that Canadians love their barbecues and I am no exception.
+It’s a well-known fact that Canadians love their barbecues and I am no exception.
 However, it seems that no matter how hard I try to protect and maintain my barbecue, every four to five years I have to replace it.
-And regardless of the brands I have chosen or how much I pay, the flavour bars and burners in particular inevitably rust and crumble into flakes over time.
+And regardless of the brands I have chosen or how much I pay, the flavor bars and burners in particular inevitably rust and crumble into flakes over time.

 Use A Magnet To Attract The Best Product

 This year, I decided to take another tact.
 I could have borrowed the Niton Analyzer gun, which we use here at Peel to determine specific metal content.
-But instead, armed only with a Peel Scrap Metal hand magnet, I went to an upscale appliance store to find a barbecue whose flavour bars and burners were made of at least 18/8 stainless steel (18% chrome and 8% nickel).
-The reason is that they would be both ‘food grade’ and less resistant to corrosion.
+But instead, armed only with a Peel Scrap Metal hand magnet, I went to an upscale appliance store to find a barbecue whose flavor bars and burners were made of at least 18/8 stainless steel (18% chrome and 8% nickel).
+The reason is that they would be both ‘food grade’ and less resistant to corrosion. scrap yard in Mississauga

 I was surprised to discover that some of the most popular barbecue brands had flavor bars and burners that were either not made of stainless steel or made from lower-quality stainless steel.
 The salesman was surprised too.
 He had me check a number of different brands along with some of the many fridges, stoves, dishwashers, and other appliances in the store.

 I finally gave him my magnet to use as an uncompromising sales tool and left after purchasing a quality barbecue that I am hopeful will last a while.
 About Stainless Steel Stainless steel is the “generic” name given to a large group of low-carbon steel alloys, all of which differ in their composition but are similar in that they contain at least 10.5% chromium by weight.
 Stainless steel was discovered in 1913 by an English metallurgist by the name of Harry Brearley, and like many scientific discoveries, he stumbled upon it serendipitously.